The Sketch Handbook

 About the author

 Christian Krammer is a web-designer and Sketch app pro.
-He has run the site sketchtips.info now for almost three years and has published countless tips and tricks about Sketch on that site.
-Christian also released two Sketch courses on Skillshare recently.
+He has run the site sketchtips.info now over almost three years and has published countless tips and tricks about Sketch on that site.
+Christian also released two Sketch courses on Skillshare.
 When he’s not fiddling around with Sketch, he loves to spend time with his family or watch a good movie.
 Follow him on Twitter for some great Sketch tips.

 Table of contents